 End Option 1

-Option 2: Include the following if customer has NLSLs and will serve the NLSLs with Dedicated Resources and/or Consumer-Owned Resources.
+Option 2: Include the following if customer has NLSLs that it will serve with Dedicated Resources and/or Consumer-Owned Resources.

-1.5 NLSLs
+1.4 NLSLs

-«Customer Name» has one or more NLSLs and elects to serve the NLSLs listed below pursuant to section 23.3 of the body of this Agreement and with resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load.
-BPA shall list such Dedicated Resources and Consumer-Owned Resources in section 4 or section 7.4, respectively, of Exhibit A.
+«Customer Name» has one or more NLSLs and will serve the NLSLs listed below pursuant to section 23.3 of the body of this Agreement and with Dedicated Resource or Consumer-Owned Resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load and are listed in section 4 or section 7.4, respectively, of Exhibit A.

 Drafter’s Note: If customer has more than one NLSL, letter each separately as (1), (2), etc. and indent appropriately.
 Add facility name if there are two NLSLs at same site or as needed.